• Skip to primary navigation

 So this would be the next thing to answer here, this fish has a salty taste compared to other fish.
 When you taste fresh sardines, they taste mostly like the salty ocean.

-They have a really firm texture and a strong back bone structure so you can really taste the flesh of the fish.
+If you taste overly strong, they are likely not fresh or have been overcooked.
 It’s not one of those melt in your mouth Chilean Sea Bass fillets or even a firm fleshy Mahi Mahi, it’s rather a smaller size fish where the flesh is close to the bones.

 Are Sardines Good For You